rockdaboot/wget2/docs/wget2.md

   If `-I` is given first, the default is 'exclude all'.
 If `-X` is given first, the default is 'include all'.

-  Multiple -I/-X options are processed 'first to last'.
+  Multiple `-I`/`-X` options are processed 'first to last'.
 The last match is relevant.

-      Example: -I /pub -X /pub/trash would download all from /pub/ except from /pub/trash.
+      Example: `-I /pub -X /pub/trash` would download all from /pub/ except from /pub/trash.
-      Example: -X /pub -I /pub/important would download all except from /pub where only /pub/important would be downloaded.
+      Example: `-X /pub -I /pub/important` would download all except from /pub where only /pub/important would be downloaded.

-  To reset the list (e.g. to ignore -I/-X from `.wget2rc` files) use `--no-include-directories` or `--no-exclude-directories`.
+  To reset the list (e.g. to ignore `-I`/`-X` from `.wget2rc` files) use `--no-include-directories` or `--no-exclude-directories`.

 ### `-np`, `--no-parent`